AEGEE/MyAEGEE/README.md

 # Under the hood

-`Virtualbox` is a utility that lets people creating virtual machines on your computer.
+`Virtualbox` is a utility that lets people creating virtual machines (VM) on your computer.
+The created VM is the GUEST.
+The computer you run Virtualbox on is the HOST

 `Vagrant` is used as a tool to define VMs characteristics, that will be then run through Virtualbox - in other words, it is used so we can write a manifesto that defines the characteristics of a VM, and the VM generated has always the same characteristics.
 It is useful in this case to model the development VM just as if it was the server on which we will run the application.

 `Make` is a tool that, among other things, chains commands together.
 So, for instance, you write in the `Makefile` that `a` runs a specific long command, `b` a different long command, and you can call the commands with `make a` or `make b`.
 You can also write a command `c` which is a chain of `a` followed by `b`.
-We use it to set a 'flow' of operations that should be followed (e.g. as explained, `make bootstrap` chains 3 operations, and one such operation is used very often i.e. `build` and/or `start`)
+We use it to set a 'flow' of operations that should be followed (e.g. as explained, `make bootstrap` chains 3 operations, and one such operation is used very often i.e. `build` and/or `start`).
+This is used on the _GUEST_.

-`start.sh` runs either `vagrant up` or `make bootstrap` (according to how you want to run your system in local) so one has to literally only launch one command and it's set to be working, after the startup time of around 10-20 minutes (according to internet connection speed)
+`start.sh` runs either `vagrant up` or `make bootstrap` (according to how you want to run your system in local) so one has to literally only launch one command and it's set to be working, after the startup time of around 10-20 minutes (according to internet connection speed).
+This is used on the _HOST_.

+### `start.sh` and Makefile

+> `start.sh`

+On the _HOST_, i.e. the machine that runs the virtual machine, you use `start.sh` which can either:
+- Start the vm
+  - Use `./start.sh` for normal development cycle: app runs in development mode
+  - Use `./start.sh --fast` for sysops/integration development cycle: app runs in production mode so you can concentrate on developing integration to the app, not the app itself
+- Reset the settings to recreate the virtual machine (`./start.sh --reset`).
+This is in case you experimented so hard that you made something exploooode

+If you are a know-it-all who doesn't want to use Vagrant, use `./start.sh --no-vagrant` (but again, if you're in trouble you will only get superficial support from our side)

+> Makefile

+On the _GUEST_, i.e. the virtual machine that runs docker, you use `make` which uses the `Makefile` (explained [above](#easy-script-to-manipulate-the-installation)).

 ## Individual containers